-Instead of arranging splitters in a binary tree, we arrange $n^2$ splitters in an $n \times n$ matrix as shown in Figure 5.2.
-The algorithm is analogous to Algorithm 27.
+Instead of arranging splitters in a binary tree, we arrange n^2 splitters in an $n \times n$ matrix as shown in Figure 5.2.
+The algorithm is analogous to Algorithm 26.
 The matrix is entered at the top left.
 If a process receives left, it next visits the splitter in the next row of the same column.
 If a process receives right, it next visits the splitter in the next column of the same row.
-Clearly, the space complexity of this algorithm is $O(n^2)$ .
+Clearly, the space complexity of this algorithm is $\mathcal{O}(n^2)$.
 The following theorem gives bounds on the step complexities of STORE and COLLECT.

 Theorem 5.9.
 Let k be the number of participating processes.
-The step complexity of the first STORE of a process $p_i$ is O(k), the step complexity of every additional STORE of $p_i$ is O(1), and the step complexity of COLLECT is $O(k^2)$ .
+The step complexity of the first STORE of a process p_i is $\mathcal{O}(k)$, the step complexity of every additional STORE of p_i is $\mathcal{O}(1)$, and the step complexity of COLLECT is $\mathcal{O}(k^2)$.

 Proof.
 Let the top row be row 0 and the left-most column be column 0.
-Let $x_i$ be the number of processes entering a splitter in row i.
-By induction on i, we show that $x_i \leq k - i$ .
-Clearly, $x_0 \leq k$ .
-Let us therefore consider the case i > 0.
-Let j be the largest column such that at least one process visits the splitter in row i - 1 and column j.
-By the properties of splitters, not all processes entering the splitter in row i - 1 and column j obtain left.
-Therefore, not all processes entering a splitter in row i - 1 move on to row i.
-Because at least one processes stays in every row, we get that $x_i \leq k - i$ .
-Similarly, the number of processes entering column j is at most k - j.
-Hence, every process stops at the latest in row k - 1 and column k - 1 and the number of marked splitters is at most $k^2$ .
-Thus, the step complexity of COLLECT is at most $O(k^2)$ .
-Because the longest path in the splitter matrix is 2k, the step complexity of STORE is O(k).
+Let x_i be the number of processes entering a splitter in row i.
+By induction on i, we show that $x_i \leq k-i$.
+Clearly, $x_0 \leq k$.
+Let us therefore consider the case i>0.
+Let j be the largest column such that at least one process visits the splitter in row i-1 and column j.
+By the properties of splitters, not all processes entering the splitter in row i-1 and column j obtain left.
+Therefore, not all processes entering a splitter in row i-1 move on to row i.
+Because at least one process stays in every row, we get that $x_i \leq k-i$.
+Similarly, the number of processes entering column j is at most k-j.
+Hence, every process stops at the latest in row k-1 and column k-1 and the number of marked splitters is at most k^2 .
+Thus, the step complexity of COLLECT is at most $\mathcal{O}(k^2)$.
+Because the longest path in the splitter matrix is 2k, the step complexity of STORE is $\mathcal{O}(k)$.

-- With a slightly more complicated argument, it is possible to show that the number of processes entering the splitter in row i and column j is at most k i j.
+- With a slightly more complicated argument, it is possible to show that the number of processes entering the splitter in row i and column j is at most k-i-j.
 Hence, it suffices to only allocate the upper left half (including the diagonal) of the $n \times n$ matrix of splitters. - The binary tree algorithm can be made space efficient by using a randomized version of a splitter.
 Whenever returning left or right, a randomized splitter returns left or right with probability 1/2.
-With high probability, it then suffices to allocate a binary tree of depth $O(\log n)$ . - Recently, it has been shown that with a considerably more complicated deterministic algorithm, it is possible to achieve O(k) step complexity and $O(n^2)$ space complexity.
+With high probability, it then suffices to allocate a binary tree of depth $\mathcal{O}(\log n)$. - Recently, it has been shown that with a considerably more complicated deterministic algorithm, it is possible to achieve $\mathcal{O}(k)$ step complexity and $\mathcal{O}(n^2)$ space complexity.